AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ValueSequence_1/Item.md

 ValueSequence&lt;TDataType>.Item Property
 =========================================
-AutomationML 2.1 APIGets the value of the CAEX object in this sequence at the given position
+Gets the value of the CAEX object in this sequence at the given position

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)